Keep Going - La Historia Continúa

 Whispers

-Sarcasms, letters, mistakes,
+Sarcasms, letters, errors,

 a heart that stinks.